 - Ignore the news: They are trying to get you to react.
 Turn the channel.
 Watch something else.

 - Stop checking your balances: Don’t check your account balances every day, especially on days the market drops.
 Make it a point to look a few times a year.
 For me, I tend to look after the market rises a lot in a day (like 300 points).
-I find I focus on how much I made that day and not so much my overall balance.
+I find I focus on how much I made that day.
 Seeing the gains for the day excites me and helps to keep me invested.

 - Think Long-Term: While the market swings are large, make sure you focus on the long-term.
 Ask yourself if companies like General Electric and Apple will be around in 5-10 years.
 If you think they will (and there is a high probability they will), then ignore the short-term.
 It’s just a bump in the road.